LinguaPhylo/linguaPhylo.github.io/setup.md

 $BEAST_DIR/bin/packagemanager -list
 ```

-If you have installed LPhyBEAST previously, we recommend you remove the old version first,
+If you have installed lphybeast previously, we recommend you remove the old version first,
 using the command below, then install it.

 ```bash